 CION is a leading manager of alternative investment solutions that focuses on alternative credit strategies for individual investors.
-CION manages CION Investment Corporation ("CIC"), a leading non-traded business development company with approximately \$[] billion in assets under management as of [], and sponsors, through CAM, the Fund.
+CION manages CION Investment Corporation ("CIC"), a leading non-traded business development company with approximately \$1.8 billion in assets under management as of September 30, 2019, and sponsors, through CAM, the Fund.
 Its affiliated broker-dealer, CION Securities, provides distribution services and has entered into a wholesale marketing agreement with the Distributor and a dealer manager agreement with the Fund.
-The dealer manager arrangement is applicable only to certain share classes of the Fund.